Congregation B'nai Israel Synagogue

-Congregation Bnai Israel Synagogue is located on Wagner Avenue in Fleischmanns, New York, United States.
-It is a wooden building dating to the *1920s, built two years after local farmers founded the congregation.
+Congregation Bnai Israel Synagogue is a Conservative synagogue located on Wagner Avenue in Fleischmanns, New York, in the United States.

+The wooden building dates from the 1920s, built two years after local farmers founded the congregation.
 Originally an Orthodox synagogue, it has since become Conservative.
 It is the only synagogue in the Catskills with an exposed truss roof.
 In 2002, the synagogue was added to the National Register of Historic Places, after a multi-year effort by Bernard Rosenberg, the descendant of a founding member.
 Congregation Bnai Israel Synagogue is the only synagogue in Delaware County to be listed.